Sotera/graphene/README.md

       <li><h4>graphene-web</h4>
         <ul>
           <li>This module defines some basic wiring and imports many other of the *Module.java classes from other graphene maven modules.</li>
-<li>The web module also contains shared html, css and js resources used by ExtJs, Cytoscape and many other libraries.</li>
+<li>The web module also contains shared html, css and js resources used by ExtJs, [Cytoscape.js](http://js.cytoscape.org/) and many other js libraries.</li>
 <li>It also contains Apache Tapestry based UI components and pages (currently limited)</li>
         </ul>
       </li>